DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-magic-link-login.md

 ---
 title: Sign up and log in using a magic link
-description: An alternative to using an account and password.
+description: An alternative to using an account and password
 date: 2019-08-16
 tags:
   - user accounts